BrendanKapp/acutis/README.md

 - Show/Hide the notification bar on your home screen
 - No wallpapers
 - Multiple color themes

+Acutis Features:
+- Improved calendar widget
+- Preliminary weather widget
+- 7 home apps, not 6

+Planned Features:

+- Working weather widget for home screen
+- Select any weather or calendar app for the home screen widgets
+- Acutis Store, for apps that are designed with like-minded intentions
+- Improved themes (better color palletes + custom themed app icon)

 ## What people are saying